Wazuh: a practical SIEM platform for security monitoring

 Log analysis and archiving

-In many cases, evidence of suspicious activity can be found in a log file of monitored system or application.
-Wazuh will help with the automation of log management and analysis and thus can speed up the detection of both external and internal threats.
+In many cases, evidence of suspicious activity can be found in the log files of a monitored system or application.
+Wazuh helps automate log management and analysis, which can speed up the detection of both external and internal threats.

-Thanks to the powerful indexer, it also helps with the preservation of logs for further forensic analysis as well as to fulfill regulatory and internal retention requirements.
+Its powerful indexer also helps preserve logs for further forensic analysis and to meet regulatory and internal retention requirements.

 System inventory